DHeroPlasma/Projects-Overview/README.md

 </p>

 This project is work-related, but I am using parts of my property editing techniques in private projects as well.
+Most recently, I have been driving the integration of interactive 3D GenAI assistants that users in Virtual Reality interact with through natural speech.

 ### A Human-In-The-Loop Training Gym for Industrial Robots
 This project is the practical outcome of my masters-thesis, I used it to prove that demonstrations for grasping loose objects from a bin can impact the robot's machine learning process positively.
 You can find links to my successfull publication based on this research in my CV.